marananni/2022ws_do_mn/coursework.md

 This blog post was created by Mara Nanni as part of the course *Digital* *Organization,* *Automation* *&* *Technology* with Prof. Dr. Ulrich Anders.
 The focus is on the topic of __Organizational__ __Culture__, which is explained in detail using the example of the company *Netflix*.

 ---

+## What is the definition of Organizational Culture?

 To understand what the term means, it is helpful to first define the single concepts.

 ### Definition of Culture